 Mark’s and my favourite kind of food to eat is somewhat sloppy stuff on top of starch, and dang if I’m not willing to provide at least that.
 Curries, pasta, veg ragout/beans on toast, Moroccan-style tagines with couscous and the like eaten out of a big bowl while we catch up on our stories is how the dinner bell rings most nights.
 Sweatpants, hair up, dog whining for a few scraps, and any number of variations on the rhetorical “This is good, right?”
 It makes me happier than a beautifully set table ever could.

 I unabashedly love baked beans.
 From scratch, canned, doesn’t matter.
 When Kristy from Keepin’ It Kind sent me her new cookbook But I Could Never Go Vegan!, my eyes went right to her maple-baked beans + cornbread dish.
 Deep comfort in a tidy package.
 But I didn’t have beans and I had used up all of my cornmeal trying to develop a recipe for my own book, so I had to get creative.
-Having seen this baked beans approach to lentils from Tara and knowing that millet ground for porridge is very corn/polenta-like, I sort of stumbled into a solution.
+Having seen a baked beans approach to lentils from another cooking site that I love, and knowing that millet ground for porridge is very corn/polenta-like, I sort of stumbled into a solution.
 I like Kristy’s book because, in a very fun way, it’s structured around the idea of “no excuses.”
 She makes brilliant nut-based versions of cheeses to satiate dairy cravings and thoughtful hearty mains to nip the “rabbit food” criticism in the bud.

 This dish, with flavours inspired by her recipe, was so cozy and light at the same time.
 Once the lentils are cooked, it comes together pretty fast too.
 I’ve been making homemade barbecue sauce since I learned how to cook and I always find it a satisfying process.
 The recipe I’ve offered here is my go-to quick and dirty version that’s perfect for this little bowl, but it’s also nice for grilled portobellos, crispy tempeh slices, roasted sweet potato wedges etc.